Introduction

 $ ls -l 350d5c8b33dfb700/kek-data/kek-0x01 -r-------- 1 archael archael 32 jun 28 10:48 350d5c8b33dfb700/kek-data/kek-0x01 $

 The KEK must now be installed on your client device.
-You can do this using
+You do this using reliquary-kek-install.

 How to transfer the KEK file from your keyprod machine to your client is not part of this guide as it can be accomplished in many ways.